Goodwill stores have a message: Please stop donating trash

 “We’ve had all sorts of donations with people cleaning out their house,” Deming said.
 “I think it’s important to educate donors that we can’t repair items.”

 Informing donors of this fact won’t necessarily solve the problem.
-Thrift workers note that many donors already know what sorts of items they should avoid contributing, yet they dump their trash at the stores anyway just to get rid of it.
+Thrift workers note that many donors already know what sorts of items they should avoid contributing yet dump their trash at the stores anyway just to get rid of it.

 “If we don’t take something and they know we don’t take something, they don’t come when we’re open,” said Rolf Halverson, director of operations at Goodwill Industries of Houston, which has 61 retail stores in Texas.
 “They come in at 10:00 p.m. or in the middle of the night or run behind the store and drop off a ripped-up sofa.
 And that adds weight to our trash.
 So they put the bill on us instead of them.”